ongaunjie1/sentiment-analysis-BERT-tuning/README.md

 * Class Name: The specific class or category to which the product belongs.

 # Project Goals
-## 1. Data Cleaning and EDA
-Perform data cleaning and exploratory data analysis (EDA) on the dataset to uncover insights from product reviews.
+1. Perform data cleaning and exploratory data analysis (EDA) on the dataset to uncover insights from product reviews.
-## 2. Utilizing Hugging Face's Pretrained Models
-Utilize Hugging Face's pretrained models to predict customer sentiments based on product reviews.
-This involves leveraging state-of-the-art transformer-based models like BERT for sentiment analysis.
-## 3. Testing Different BERT Models (Without Fine-Tuning)
-Test different types of BERT models from Hugging Face with varying output classes.
-This step involves experimenting with pretrained models to evaluate their performance without fine-tuning.
+2. Test different types of BERT models from Hugging Face with varying output classes.
+This step involves experimenting with pretrained models to evaluate their performance on the dataset without fine-tuning.
-## 4. Decision on Number of Output Classes for Final Model
-Make a decision on the number of output classes for the final sentiment analysis model.
+3. Make a decision on the number of output classes (2 classes, 3 classes or 5 classes)  and the type of BERT model to use (BERT, roBERTa or distilBERT) for the final sentiment analysis model
-## 5. Fine-tune the BERT model to the dataset
-Fine-tune the dataset with the decided number of output classes
+4. Fine-tune the dataset after deciding on which type of BERT model to use and how many output classes for the final model.

 # Data cleaning
 * Removed null values